-We are pleased to provide you with a summary report on the performance of the WCM Quality Global Growth strategy in February 2020.
+We are pleased to provide you with a summary report on the performance of the WCM Quality Global Growth Equity Strategy Composite (the Strategy) in February 2021.

 - WCM Global Growth Limited (ASX:WQG) (LIC).

 - WCM Quality Global Growth (Quoted Managed Fund) (ASX:WCMQ) (ETMF).

 - WCM Quality Global Growth (Managed Fund) (unlisted managed fund).

 - WCM Quality Global Growth (Managed Fund) (hedged).

 Global equity markets continued to reach new highs in early February as US president Joe Biden and treasury secretary Janet Yellen maintained pressure on Congress to pass their proposed US$1.9tn fiscal stimulus package.
 Investors also welcomed news about the pace of the COVID-19 vaccine rollout and new case numbers in the US dropping below 100,000 for the first time in three months.
 However, a sudden sharp rise in global bond yields dampened this investor optimism, leaving markets off their highs by month end.
 The yield on the US 10-year Treasury reached a 12-month high of 1.6% with concerns growing around the potential impact on global inflation from the expected strong economic rebound in 2021.
 This increase in interest rates was the catalyst for the underperformance of emerging relative to developed markets and quality and growth factors relative to value.
 At an individual sector level energy and financials led the way with the lagging sectors including healthcare and consumer staples.
 The Australian dollar was stronger during the month reducing returns for unhedged portfolios.

 The portfolio’s financial sector holdings were amongst the positive contributors to returns in February.
 The technology and industrial sectors also provided some names which outperformed the market.
 On the flip side, healthcare and consumer staples were relatively weaker.